A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension: Introduction and statement of results.

 \subsection{Statement of results}

 We first prove a result in finite fields, where the result holds for almost every line of the finite field in an asymptotic weaker sense.
 We replicate the same argument in the real plane, and get a corresponding result in the real plane in the weak asymptotic sense.
-In the real plane, care needs to be taken while dealing with a double limit when taking the length of the grid of points as well as the parameter set of the lines to both go to infinity, which is a subtlety that is averted in the finite field problem due to the fact that the set of lines as well as the set of points both grow as $p^{2}$.
+In the real plane, care needs to be taken while dealing with a double limit when taking the length of the grid of points as well as the parameter set of the lines to both go to infinity, which is a subtlety averted in the finite field problem due to the fact that the set of lines as well as the set of points both grow as $p^{2}$.
+These results are simpler but interesting in that they are obtained by purely arithmetic manipulations using Fubini and Tchebycheff type arguments; however our strongest result, \cref{thm:strongerslicing} depends on the topology of the plane.